bluesky/bluesky/doc/source/documents.rst

     Fundamentally, the scope of a run is intentionally vague and flexible.
 One plan might generate many runs or one long run.
-It just depends on how you want to organize your data.
+It just depends on how you want to organize your data, both at collection time and analysis time.

     The section :ref:`reimplementing_count` explores this.